Why Does My House Have Wet Walls?

 - Improve surface water drainage.
 This is the most effective solution for most cases of rising and penetrating dampness.
 Redirecting water keeps it from coming into contact with the surface in the first place.
 You may need to do things like redirect downspouts, regrade your property, or install French drains to redirect surface water problems.

 - Repair damages.
 Once water drainage issues are solved, repair the damaged structures to eliminate mold and prevent further damage.

 - Ventilate the space.
 Make sure your home has adequate airflow.
 This allows surfaces to thoroughly dry, preventing future moisture problems.

 Is your roof the source of wet walls in your home?

-If your home has wet ceilings or wet walls, it may be time to replace your roof.
-Long Roofing builds trust and peace of mind into every Long Roofing roof.
+Since missing and damaged shingles can lead to serious issues down the road, it’s best to tackle roof damage at the first sign of trouble.
+If your home has wet spots on ceilings after rain or damp walls after heavy rain storms, it may be time to replace your roof.
+Rely on the experts at Long Roofing — we build trust and peace of mind into every LONG roof.